Storm Updates: Marco Fizzles As It Nears Gulf Coast; Laura Still To Become Hurricane

 Hurricane Marco weakened back into a tropical storm Sunday night, prompting forecasters to lift a hurricane watch for New Orleans and nearby areas.
 But the system is still bringing heavy rain and gusty winds to parts of the northern Gulf Coast on Monday, and it could saturate the ground in some of the same areas Laura will hit later this week.

 Marco's maximum sustained winds have lessened to 50 mph.
 The storm is about 85 miles south-southeast of the Mississippi River's mouth, the hurricane center said in its 8 a.m.
 ET update.
-It's moving northwest at 10 mph, and is expected to skim along Louisiana's coast before dissipating.
+It's moving northwest at 10 mph and is expected to skim Louisiana's coast before dissipating.

 "Marco is forecast to approach the coast of Louisiana this afternoon, and then turn westward and move very close to the coast of Louisiana through Tuesday night," the NHC says.

 While the worst fears of Marco's impact seem to be allayed, it is bringing a dangerous amount of water to the Gulf Coast.
-A storm surge warning is in effect from Morgan City, La., to Ocean Springs Miss., and Lake Borgne, east of New Orleans.
+A storm surge warning is in effect from Morgan City, La., to Ocean Springs, Miss., and Lake Borgne, east of New Orleans.
 In that area, the surge and/or coastal flooding could range from 2 to 4 feet.

 "This is a life-threatening situation," the hurricane center says, adding that any people in the warning area "should take all necessary actions to protect life and property from rising water and the potential for other dangerous conditions."